-13. Typically sell sick kittens, that are cheaper than the cost of a true pedigreed pet, leaving the new owner with the burden of ongoing veterinarian expenses.
+17. Typically sell sick kittens, that are cheaper than the cost of a true pedigreed pet, leaving the new owner with the burden of ongoing veterinarian expenses.

 While these kittens may be less expensive than purchasing from a reputable breeder, you generally also get a lot less in return.
 Kittens sold by backyard breeders usually cannot be registered or shown at cat shows since registration paperwork and pedigree information cannot be obtained, a necessary way of identify a true pedigree cat from a non pedigree cat.
 If you choose to buy from such “breeders” you are encouraging the ongoing dishonest and unethical practice of backyard breeding.

 If such a socially enriched environment does not exist they may resort to mischievous behaviour and other social problems may result from the inevitable boredom.
 Although the Siamese is a cat, don't be easily fooled.
 These creatures, behave more like young puppies.
 As kittens, they require proper training and discipline.
 Firm boundaries need to be established if they are to grow into well adjusted behaved cat.
 The Siamese cat can be trained to play fetch or even to walk on a harness.
 Their love for heights will quickly make them shoulder buddies, riding for long periods and enjoying the aerial tour.
 Providing them with a good, tall, sturdy cat tree or somewhere high to perch will provide your beloved feline a safe place to take a nap or to survey the area.
 Siamese cats are expressive talkers yet only talk to you when they feel they have something important to say.
 If they are in a good mood, than expect great levels of affection, but if they are in a bad mood, well that's another story.
 They love to follow you around the house, watching you work, moving from room to room close to your heels.
 No other cat has a mind of its own like the Siamese.
 Like Dogs they are very territorial of their space and towards their favourite human of which they choose.